 Goethe-Institut Paris

-In cooperation with the Offenbach University of Art and Design (HfG), the Deutsche Börse Photography Foundation presents an annual award to an exceptionally talented student of photography since 2010.
+In cooperation with the Offenbach University of Art and Design (HfG), we have been presenting the annual award to an exceptionally talented student of photography since 2010.
 The €3,000 prize for works created by a student during the course of his or her studies is awarded as part of the traditional three-day “HfG Rundgang”, during which the university opens its doors to visitors.
-One of the works from the accompanying exhibition is selected by a jury.
-Via this cooperation, the Foundation contributes to the development of photography in the Rhine Main region.
+One of the works from the show is selected by a jury.
+With this cooperation, we support young talent and the development of photography in the Rhine Main region.

 Previous winners: